or 8-week summer International Teaching K-12 (Bilingual Schools)

 Group rate discount on local travel and networking with other students for activities.

-Emergency advise from local staff contact from Globalearn.
+Emergency advises from local staff contact from Globalearn.

 Cell phone Rental with Local Buenos Aires number with incoming calls free and inexpensive minutes available for outgoing calls